ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/patching.rst

 * Fixing a rustc bug or security vulnerability, if the source code change is self-contained and does not require widespread changes in the rustc codebase.
-* Qualifying an existing compiler flag that we have confidence mitigates a known problem, optionally updating the safety manual to mandate its use.
+* Qualifying an existing compiler flag that we have confidence mitigates a known problem, optionally updating the Safety Manual to mandate its use.
 * Fixing bugs or security vulnerabilities in other components shipped as part of the Ferrocene toolchain that are not qualified.
-* Updating the safety manual to clarify or restrict the use of certain facilities.
+* Updating the Safety Manual to clarify or restrict the use of certain facilities.

 .. _patching-review: